Provider Storage – Permission Model

 - Requester adds a

-bucketAccessRequestsentry with desired permission. - Owner responds with a
+bucketAccessRequestsentry with the target bucket, timestamp, and optional reason. - Owner responds with a

 bucketAccessGrantsentry. - If permission is one of